 In this context, "data" is whatever information, specimen, or object may be collected or created by the researchers.
 Observed data, experimental results, textual analysis, physical materials, etc. Not just numbers!

-Professor Henry Rzepa and Charles Romain (Department of Chemistry, Imperial College London) discuss the importance of data management and making research findable, accessible, interoperable, and reusable.
+Professor Henry Rzepa and Charles Romain (Department of Chemistry, Imperial College London) discuss the importance of data management and making research FAIR: findable, accessible, interoperable, and reusable.

 Data Sharing and Management Snafu in 3 short acts - NYU Health Sciences Library